Back to Top

 Nurses provide the compassionate care and clinical reasoning that improves the lives of the sick and the hurting.

-Augusta University’s Bachelor of Science in Nursing degree provides students the opportunity to apply didactic knowledge in a variety of hands-on and simulated clinical settings.
+Augusta University’s Bachelor of Science in Nursing degree provides students with the opportunity to apply didactic knowledge in a variety of hands-on and simulated clinical settings.
 Study at our Augusta or Athens campus to become tomorrow’s health care professional today.

 Nursing is for you if you consider yourself